mrismanaziz/Reforestation/README.md

-## What is bread's favorite number?
-Leaven.
+## What do vegetarian zombies eat?
+Grrrrrainnnnnssss.